 Moving house is stressful enough without having to wonder if you're staying within the law when it comes to being a gun owner.
 Bill Harriman tells you what you need to know.

 It is a criminal offence not to obey the conditions on your firearm or shotgun certificate.
 One of which particularly concerns moving house.

 Condition 3 on every firearm and shotgun certificate says: “The holder of this certificate must, without undue delay, inform the chief officer of police by whom the certificate was granted of any change in his permanent address.”
 Remember that it is a criminal offence not to abide by any condition on a firearm or shotgun certificate.

 The move has to be permanent

-There are two things that need to be considered here.
-What does “without undue delay” actually mean?
-There is no set time period for notification, but the time from move to notification must not be excessive.
-A practical interpretation of when you should give notice of a change of address would be when you are finally settled in your new home with your boxes unpacked and your gun cabinet installed.
+- What does “without undue delay” actually mean?
+There is no set time period for notification, but it shouldn’t be excessive.
+As a suggested guide, give notice of your address change when you have unpacked your boxes in the new home and installed your gun cabinet.

-The other aspect of the condition is that the move has to be permanent.
-This means that you really have upped sticks and that you will be registered to vote and pay community tax and so on at your new address.
-A short-term move into rented accommodation while you have building work done is not a permanent move.
+- Notice the use of the word ‘permanent’.
+This means that you really have upped sticks, have registered to vote, pay community tax, signed up with a GP etc. A short-term move into rented accommodation while you have building work done is not a permanent move.
 Neither is a student who is away from the family home at college or someone who works away and only returns home on an intermittent basis.